Exmouth: Architecture

-Exmouth has a wide range of architecture, ranging from small cob cottages in parts of the town that were once villages and are now incorporated into it, such as Withycombe, to the Georgian, Victorian and Edwardian town houses.
-The seafront has a traditional promenade.
-High above the promenade is the Beacon terrace, which first became fashionable in Georgian times.
+Exmouth has a wide range of architecture, ranging from small cob cottages in parts of the town that were once villages, such as Withycombe, to the Georgian, Victorian and Edwardian townhouses.
+The seafront features a traditional promenade, while the Beacon Terrace above the promenade became fashionable in Georgian times.

-The majority of buildings in Exmouth were constructed during the Victorian era with the arrival of the railway.
-The area to the west of Exeter Road is land that was reclaimed by the railway, Exeter Road originally being part of the seafront.
-Some houses near to the station in Littleham were constructed for the workers on the railway.
+The majority of buildings in Exmouth were constructed during the Victorian era, particularly after the arrival of the railway in 1861.
+The area to the west of Exeter Road was reclaimed land, as Exeter Road originally ran along the seafront.
+Some houses near the station in Littleham were built for railway workers.
+Victorian architecture in Exmouth is characterised by brick and stone façades, bay windows, slate roofs, and decorative ironwork.